jCobbSK/distributedDNA/README.md

 1. responsive design for half macbook screen
 1. update client's front-end during analyze
 1. normalize pattern during fetching for notForwardStrand
+1. fix mocha tests so it will succeed

 ### Contact ###